Dironiil/ChiasmusDatasets/README.md

   - `all-chiasmi.json` contains all the chiasmi and thus antimetaboles, including nonsalient antimetaboles but not the non-antimetabole extracts.
   - `all-antimetaboles.json` contains all antimetaboles, salient and non salient ones, but no other type of chiasmi.

-Moreover, the `data/new` subfolder contains all the data that was added using the novel approach described in Guillaume Berthomet's master thesis.
+Moreover, the `data/new` subfolder contains all the data that was added using the novel approach described in Guillaume Berthomet's master thesis, adding a total of 14 antimetaboles and 2 semantic chiasmi to the numbers above.
 Those files are:
-- `frankenstein-chiasmi.json`, a collection of 575 sentences with some form of antimetaboles, of which 3 were considered rhetorically salient antimetaboles.
+- `frankenstein-chiasmi.json`, a collection of 575 sentences with some form of lexical criss-cross patterns, of which 4 are rhetorically salient antimetaboles.
+- `dracula-chiasmi.json`, a collection of 1,396 sentences with some form of lexical criss-cross patterns, 10 are salient antimetaboles and 2 salient semantic chiasmi.
 ## Citation

 ```